cloudmesh-community/hid-sp18-416/swagger/cloudmesh/stream/README.md

 This is the README for the swagger assignment for the **Streams** resource.
 Please make sure to follow the prerequisites section before creating and invoking the services.

+You can find the videos for creating and testing the swagger service at https://drive.google.com/file/d/1xYDsgXwoC21pnfuj4tI7mqenYq6LQWrV/view?usp=sharing.

 ## Prerequisites

 1. Create or log in to Twitter Developer Account at [https://apps.twitter.com](https://apps.twitter.com/).